DamoM73/turtle_vid_tute/lesson_5.md

 PRIMM

-- *Predict* what you think will happen when you run the code:
+- **Predict** what you think will happen when you run the code:
-- *Run* the code.
+- **Run** the code.
 Did it follow your predictions?
-- Let's *investigating* the new code to see how `while` statements work.
+- Let's **investigating** the new code to see how a `while` loop works.

-We're going ot do this code breakdown out of order to help our understanding:
+We'll break-down this code out of order to help our understanding:

-- line `15`: `while guess != number:`
+- Line `17`: `while guess != number:`
   - `guess != number` &rarr; this is the loop condition
-  - as long as `guess` and `number` will:
+  - It tests if `guess` and `number` are the same:
-    - return `True` if `guess` and `number` are not the same
+    - It will return `True` when `guess` and `number` are **not** the same.
-    - return `False` if `guess` and `number` are the same
+    - It will return `False` when `guess` and `number` are the same.
   - `while` tells Python to keep looping the following code block as long as the loop condition returns `True`
-- line `13`: `guess = 0`
+- Line `15`: `guess = 0`
-  - in our `while` statement we use the variale `guess` before getting an input from the user &rarr; this is raise an error
+  - In our `while` statement we use the variable `guess` before getting an input from the user &rarr; this will raise an error.
-  - we need to assign value to `guess` before the `while` statement
+  - We need to assign value to `guess` before the `while` statement
-    - if the value we assign to `guess` is the same as `number` the `while` loop will not run, and the user will not provide input.
+    - The problem is, if the value we assign to `guess` happens to be the same random number assigned to `number`, the `while` loop will not run at all, and the user will not provide input.
-    - so we assign `0` because `number` will always be between `1` and `100`
+    - To solve this, we assign `0` because it is outside the range of `random.randint` (1-100).
+    - This way, `guess != number` will always return `True` the first time the condition is tested.

 ### Using `while` to enhance our error capture

-We now have a somewhat fun game where the user has a good chance of gusessing the number.
-But in learning about `while` we have an opportunity to enhance ouir error capture in the `get_number()` function.
+We now have a somewhat fun game where the user has a good chance of guessing the number.
+However, now we know about `while`, we have an opportunity to enhance our error capture in the `get_number` function.

 At the moment, if the user provides an input which isn't an integer, the game just ends.
 This is a bit harsh, especially if they have already made three or four guesses.

-Adjust your `get_number()` function so that it is the same as in the code below.
+Adjust your `get_number` function so that it is the same as in the code below.

 ```python
 import random